KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 [EN]
 It is a Nextion Enhanced, Discovery and Basic HMI driver developed to support all STM32XXXX microcontrollers and boards, based on the HAL library.
 It supports all Nextion HMI command sets except for specific features.

-How to Use Kibar Nextion HMI Driver?
+Question: How to Use Kibar Nextion HMI Driver?

 If the command you are using is a Nextion tools command, you only need to include the header file related to that tool in your project.
 The aim here is to avoid unnecessary memory usage and prevent compilation of libraries that you do not use.
 If the command is a general Nextion command, it will be sufficient to include only the "kibar_nextion.h" header file.